 There are plenty of maps & charts which attempt to determine your climate by zip code.
 These MAY be helpful, but should be considered carefully!
 I am in a rural area, and climate charts that use zip code locations sometimes try to find the nearest city center to determine information.

 THIS MAP actually showed that my town, Guffey, is in Hardiness Zones 3b, 4a, 4b, 5a and 5b, in really big print at the top.
-Most other zip code reference maps don’t show that in a widespread area there may be several planting zones, but only select the spot where the post office is located.
+Most other zip code reference maps don’t show that in a widespread area there may be several planting zones, but instead, they only select the spot where the post office is located.

 SOUTHERN VS. NORTHERN CLIMATES & LATITUDE CONSIDERATIONS